sorokinvld/botmate/README.md

 ### Contact
 For questions or feedback, please contact the BotMate team at hi@botmate.app.
 We look forward to hearing from you!

+Meanwhile you can also join our [official Telegram group](https://t.me/chatbotmate) for quick discussion.